Results Day and Clearing Advice for Parents and Guardians

 - They do not achieve the grades required for either their CF or CI and are not offered unconditional offers by either of their choices.

 If your child does have to go through Clearing, remember the courses available aren’t just the ones nobody wants.
-Last year, thousands of places were available through Clearing, and popular courses such as English and law had spaces.
+Last year, thousands of places were available through Clearing, and popular courses such as English and Law, also had spaces.
 In total, over 64,300 applicants obtained places.

 There are many reasons why courses are still available.
 It’s an opportunity for those who have missed their conditions, or had a last-minute change of heart about the university or course they want to study.